stacks-network/stacks-core/api/README.md

 ```
 {
    'app_domain': str        # the name of the application (DNS name or blockchain ID)
-   'app_user_id': str       # the public key the user will use for this application
    'methods': [str]         # the list of "API families" that this token will enable.
 }
 ```